 After that, the three cab drivers found three Internet entrepreneurs and the rest, is history.
 They worked together to solve a problem that they knew intimately and ended up revolutionizing a 350-year-old industry.

-When Uber Technologies concentrated to conquer the field of ride sharing around the world, Grab focussed on serving the 620 million people in the Southeast Asia.
+When Uber Technologies concentrated to conquer the field of ride-sharing around the world, Grab focussed on serving the 620 million people in Southeast Asia.

-Tan turned Grab into a ride-hailing master, with the $4 billion it obtained from the Softbank, since it was born in a tiny room in Kuala Lumpur.
-The high funding helped him to lure top talent and survive through the losses generated with the competition over Uber to in over customers.
+Tan turned Grab into a ride-hailing master, with the $4 billion it obtained from the Softbank since it was born in a tiny room in Kuala Lumpur.
+The high funding helped him to lure top talent and survive through the losses generated with the competition over Uber to win over customers.

 Now the 36-year-old Harvard grad, who spurned the family’s automotive empire in Malaysia to strike out on his own, has emerged stronger as he turns to his other significant competitor in the region, Indonesia’s Go-Jek.